yum3lo/mafia_town/README.md

 - Inventory Linkage – ensure only owned assets from the inventory/shop can be equipped.

 ### Rumours Service

+Primary role: Management of the distribution of strategic intelligence within the Mafia game, allowing players to spend in-game currency to purchase randomized information about other players' roles, activities, or characteristics.

+Functionalities:

+- Random Information Generation: Creates diverse intelligence types based on available data
+- Role-Based Access Control: Filters rumors based on purchaser's role and permissions
+- Currency Integration: Validates and processes in-game currency transactions
+- Information Scarcity: Manages availability and rarity of different rumor types

 ### Communication Service

+Primary role: Manages all chat interactions in the game, including global chat during voting hours, private Mafia member chats, and private chats between players in the same area of the town.

+Functionalities:

+- Global Chat: Available only during voting hours for all players to discuss local happenings.
+- Private Mafia Chat: Restricted to Mafia members for strategic communication.
+- Location-Based Private Chat: Enables private messages between players in the same part of the town.
+- Message Persistence: Stores chat history for reference during voting or game events.
+- Role-Based Access Control: Ensures only authorized players access restricted chats.

 ### Task Service

 ### Voting Service

 The diagram below represents the architecture diagram and how the microservices communicate between each other.